serhhatsari/blog-api/README.md

 kubectl apply -f deployment.yml
 ```

-If you are using minikube, then run the following command to access the server:
+If you are using minikube, then run the following generate a URL to access the server:

 ```
 minikube service blog-service --url
 ```

-Server is now accessible at the url given by minikube.
+Server is now accessible at the URL given by minikube.

 You can delete the server from k8s using the following command: